-Landlords are now required to conduct electrical safety checks.
+Landlords are now required to have electrical safety checks carried out on their properties.
 If you work in the rental sector, this could be the scheme for you.

-With government encouraging landlords to use registered businesses there are significant opportunities for electrical contractors working in this sector.
-Registration with the NICEIC Private Rented Sector Scheme allows your business to be listed on the Registered Competent Person Electrical website, making your business visible to landlords or their agents when they’re searching for approved electrical contractors.
+With government encouraging landlords to use certified Business there are significant opportunities for electrical contractors working in this sector.
+Certification with the NICEIC Rented Sector Scheme allows your business to be listed on the Competent Person (Electrical) website, making your business visible to landlords or their agents when they’re searching for approved electrical contractors.

-- Agree for your business details to be listed on the Registered Competent Person Electrical website to undertake electrical safety reports
+- Agree for your business details to be listed on the Registered Competent Person (Electrical) website to undertake electrical safety checks.

 - Agree to use the Electrical Safety First Best Practice Guide No. 4 (current issue) Electrical Installation Condition Reporting: Classification Codes for domestic and similar electrical installations